EthenThinkful/campground-finder/README.md

 To run the development server, follow these steps:

 1. Clone this repository to your local machine.
-2. Install project dependencies by running: npm install
-3.Start the development server: npm run dev
+2. Install project dependencies by running:npm install 3.Start the development server: npm run dev

 ## Features